ices-tools-dev/RDBES/XSD-files/Readme.md

 This folder contain a XSD files for each hierarchy, it can be used for the CSV format.
 The RDBES data exchange format is comma separated values CSV files (NOT XML files).
-But until we have a document describing the format it is suggested to use the XSD files.

 The following describe how to use the XSD files.